miklevin/MikeLev.in/_posts/2023-03-17-offer-the-world-refreshing-alternatives-to-tech-that-fight-existential-crisis.md

 headline: "Exploring 45 Years of Digital Technology: My Journey Toward Making a Meaningful Contribution to the World"
 description: For 45 years, I have been playing with digital technology, from the Atari 2600 to developing a highly technical approach to SEO and other tasks using Linux VMs.
 I am excited for the future of digital technology, and I believe I am getting closer to having something meaningful to contribute to the world.
 Join me as I explore my journey through digital technology and the possibilities of the future.
 keywords: Digital Technology, Atari 2600, Linux VMs, SEO, Artificial Intelligence, Machine Learning, Future of Technology, Sentient Machines, Mobile Machines, Contributing to the World
-categories: machine learning, artificial intelligence, seo
+categories: artificial intelligence, seo, machine learning
 permalink: /blog/offer-the-world-refreshing-alternatives-to-tech-that-fight-existential-crisis/
 layout: post
 ---